 Cabinets provide storage and in most homes are crucial.
 They are also expensive and often permanent.
-Doors and drawers are under near constant use and sometimes will show their age.
-If your cabinet door is sagging, unaligned or loose, good news, these issues are very easily fixed.
+Doors and drawers are under near-constant use and sometimes will show their age.
+If your cabinet door is sagging, unaligned or loose, the good news is that these issues are very easy to fixed.
 Most hinges will allow you to make adjustments.
 Experimenting with the screws and what they do on each hinge will have your cabinet in alignment in no time at all.
 If your cabinet door is falling off its hinges, longer and thicker screw are in order.
 If this option is not available to you, try moving the hinges.
-If you’re moving or replacing hinges you might consider investing in self-closing hinges.
+If you’re moving or replacing hinges, you might consider investing in self-closing hinges.
 Your cabinets won’t know what hit them.

 Your repairs might only be a bandaid solution until there comes a time when new cabinets are on the horizon.
 But, until then, easy and cost-effective repairs might just be the trick to keeping your cabinets in fighting shape.

 And when the time comes to call in the professionals, Trends Wood Finishing can help assess your situation and see if you are a good candidate for refacing, refinishing or a brand new set of cabinets.